mariovns/tutorials/technical/Java/core/README.md

 * The heap parts are: Young Generation, Old or Tenured Generation, and Permanent Generation.

 #### Young Generation
 The young generation is the place where all the new objects are created.
 When the young generation is filled, garbage collection is performed.
 This garbage collection is called **Minor GC**.
-Young Generation is divided into three parts – Eden Memory and two Survivor Memory spaces.
+Young Generation is divided into three parts – ***Eden Memory*** and two ***Survivor Memory*** spaces.

+#### Old Generation Memory
+Old Generation memory contains the objects that are long-lived and survived after many rounds of Minor GC.
+Usually, garbage collection is performed in Old Generation memory when it’s full.
+Old Generation Garbage Collection is called Major GC and usually takes a longer time.

-#### PermGen
+#### Garbage
-The Permanent generation contains metadata required by the JVM to describe the classes and methods used in the application.
-The permanent generation is populated by the JVM at runtime based on classes in use by the application.
-In addition, Java SE library classes and methods may be stored here.

-Classes may get collected (unloaded) if the JVM finds they are no longer needed and space may be needed for other classes.
-The permanent generation is included in a full garbage collection.
+* Java avoids memory leak by
+	* running on virtual machine
+	* adopting garbage collection stratefy (LISP used it first)
+* unreachable objects are garbage

-### final keyword
+#### final keyword
 * stack to heap connection cannot be broken
 * the object's value can be changed but cannot assign to a new object
 * unsafe
 * no const correction feature in java, const implementation is not there, gives a compiler error on usage

-### Escaping references
+#### Escaping references
  A method which returns a map, can expose the map which can be corrupted by calling environment.
  Ways to avoid this issue
   * make the class an Iterable, but it have remove().